-One of the first fully formed pieces of music of the Impressionist genre was Debussy’s piece ‘Prelude to the Afternoon of a Faun’.
-It was named and inspired by the poem, ‘The Afternoon of a Faun’ by Stephane Mallarmé.
+‘Prelude to the Afternoon of a Faun’ was named and inspired by the poem, ‘The Afternoon of a Faun’ by Stephane Mallarmé.
 The poem tells of a slumbering faun dreaming of sensual encounters with several nymphs.
 The faun, on the cusp of waking, is not certain were his dream ends and reality begins.

-Claude Debussy’s Prelude, was supposed to be a triptych but only the Prelude was completed.
+Claude Debussy’s Prelude was supposed to be a triptych but only the Prelude was completed.
 It could be considered a Symphonic poem, following the seven sections of Mallarme’s poem with seven repetitions (or variations thereof) of the main flute theme, each time harmonised in a new and unconventional way.
 Mallarme’s 110 lines are matched by 110 bars of music.
-(Davenant Performing Arts Dept, s.a)
+(Davenant Performing Arts Dept, n.d)

 Debussy definitively achieved the musical agility, lightness and subtleness of tone colour required to convey this dream state.
 It is so effective I find it near impossible to listen to this piece critically and stay in an analytical state of mind.
 I am constantly pulled into the music and drift away with it.
 A fully realised piece of music.